 What to Look for When Choosing a First Fork

 Did you know that milestones for fork use start in early toddlerhood?
-Yep – and there are several different features to look for when choosing the first fork for your little one.
-Here are some tips to help you select a fork for your toddler’s age and stage.
+Yep!
+And there are several different features to look for when choosing a safe first fork for your little one.
+On our blog, Ms. Dawn (ezpz's Pediatric Feeding Specialist) shares some tips to help you select a fork for your toddler’s age and stage. #ezpzfun

 First Fork: Scooping + Piercing Duo

 When selecting a first fork for your 12-month-old toddler, choose one that they can both scoop and pierce food with.
 When learning a new skill (piercing) it’s easier for your toddler to be able to revert to a previously mastered skill (scooping) with the same utensil.
 This can help decrease frustration during the initial learning phase and keep your tot focused on eating (not trying to switch between a fork and spoon).
-The ezpz Mini Utensils includes a fork that a toddler can easily scoop and pierce food with.
+The Mini Utensils are a part of the ezpz Developmental Utensil Set, which also includes the next step in utensil development - the Happy Utensils (larger and sharper fork, spoon + training knife for older toddlers / preschoolers).

 Features of a First Fork: the ability to scoop and pierce food with the same utensil